andrew-cotter/ab_testing/ab_testing_example.md

     ## data:  table(d$Promotion, d$MarketSize)
     ## X-squared = 4.7539, df = 4, p-value = 0.3135

-Since the chi-square statistic is not significant, we fail to reject the null hypothesis and conclude that the promotions are equally distributed across the different market sizes.
+The 1-way ANOVA yielded statistical significance, and the summary table shows that large markets see, on average, about 60% more in sales compared to medium markets.
+However, it cannot be concluded that the promotions are differently distributed across the different market sizes.
+Therefore, *MarketSize* is not a confound.

-Up to now, we have established that *MarketID* impacts both *MarketSize* and average sales, and that the *Promotions* are not equally distributed across the different markets.
-Keeping these in mind, we will move onto investigating some of the other measured variables.

 ### Store Age

-Next, in our further exploration of possible confounds, we can check to see if the age of the store has an impact on sales.
-A simple scatter plot and correlation metric will suffice here.

 ``` r
 library(ggplot2)